SS Elbe Archival Collection

 The former has a bad lookout and neglects her duty to give way; the latter, with the strongest disinclination to alter her course or slacken speed, holds on despite danger, and a collision follows.

-There were faults on both sides, but the greater blame lay with the Crathie.
+There were faults on both sides, but the more significant blame lay with the Crathie.
 A blast from Elbe's whistle might have saved the ship.
 Still, it was not given, the only explanation being a miscalculation of the distance consequent on the dimness of the Crathie's green light.

 The case in these respects does not differ from a hundred others.
-Preventing the recurrence and the increase of such disasters is one of the most difficult problems of the day.
+Preventing the recurrence and the increase of such disasters is one of the most challenging problems of the day.

-A standard of colors for lights might do much, a manning scale perhaps more, but there has been no cure yet invented to keep a look- out on the alert at his post when he is dead tired, and half froze.
+A standard of colors for lights might do much, a manning scale perhaps more, but there has been no cure yet invented to keep a look- on the alert at his post when he is dead tired and half froze.

 "The SS Crathie and the SS Elbe," in The Nautical Magazine and Journal of the Royal Naval Reserve, London: Simpkin, Marshall, Hamilton, Kent & Co., Limited, Vol. LXIV, No. VII, July 1895. pp. 657-659